greenboxal/doggohub/doc/gitlab-basics/add-image.md

 # How to add an image

 The following are the steps to add images to your repository in
-GitLab:
+DoggoHub:

 Find the image that you’d like to add.

-In your computer files, find the GitLab project to which you'd like to add the image (you'll find it as a regular file).
+In your computer files, find the DoggoHub project to which you'd like to add the image (you'll find it as a regular file).
 Click on every file until you find exactly where you'd like to add the image.
 There, paste the image.